icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/TextSize.rst

 	Example::

-		(var sizeRect[4])
+		(procedure (SomeFunc &tmp [sizeRect 4])
-		TextSize(sizeRect "Hello World" 4 100)
+			(TextSize sizeRect "Hello World" 4 100)
-		// gets the bounds of "Hello World" with FONT.004 with a maximum line width of 100
+			; gets the bounds of "Hello World" with FONT.004 with a maximum line width of 100 )